Config files

 While using the file configuration it might be necessary to change the working

 directory.
-You can do that with the --chdir
+You can do that with the --chdir or -c parameter.

 tfswitch --chdir terraform_dir